greggelong/modular-mult-2022/README.md

 however, his approach to the problem was more complicated.

-I kept it as simple as possible.
+For better or worse, I kept it as simple as possible.